helmsman12/LLM_reasoning_diversity/README.md

 ## 🚀 Usage

-`pip install -r requirements.txt`, then put your OpenAI key in `.env` (`cp .env.example .env`).
-Correctness scoring and the feasibility check use a locally served Qwen3-4B (`vllm serve Qwen/Qwen3-4B --port 9000`).
+`pip install -r requirements.txt`, then put your OpenAI key in `.env`

 ### 1. Clustering solutions by approach

-The LLM judge assigns approach labels to correct solutions.
-Input is one problem per line with `problem`, `solutions` and `scores` (1 = correct, 0 = incorrect).
-If your generations are not scored yet:
+We use an LLM judge to assign approach labels to correct solutions.
+First, verify the correctness of the solutions:

 ```bash
 python evaluate_solutions/verify_solutions.py generations.jsonl \